UFAL-DSG/pykaldi/README.md

  * Source code for python wrapper for online-decoder is at `src/python-kaldi-decoding`
  * Remarks about new decoder are located at `src/vystadial-decoder`
  * I use the `Fake submodules` approach to merge the 3 subprojects to this repository.
 More about `Fake submodules` [at this blog](http://debuggable.com/posts/git-fake-submodules:4b563ee4-f3cc-4061-967e-0e48cbdd56cb).
  * I mirror the svn via `git svn`.
-[Nice intro to git svn](http://viget.com/extend/effectively-using-git-with-subversion) and [Walk through](http://blog.shinetech.com/2009/02/17/my-git-svn-workflow/)
+[Nice intro to git svn](http://viget.com/extend/effectively-using-git-with-subversion), [Walk through](http://blog.shinetech.com/2009/02/17/my-git-svn-workflow/) and [Multiple svn-remotes](http://blog.shuningbian.net/2011/05/git-with-multiple-svn-remotes.html)

 OTHER INFO
 ----------